tmenguy/ha-solcast-solar/README.md

 The use case is to allow a local "main" site or sites to be the overall combined forecast values, and a "remote" site to be visualised separately with Apex charts and/or template sensors that get their value from site breakdown sensor attributes.
 Note that it is not possible to build a separate Energy dashboard feed from templated sensors (this data comes directly from the integration as a data dictionary).

 Utilising this advanced feature alongside template sensors and Apex charts is not a simple thing, however examples are provided throughout the readme for both templated sensors built from attribute data, and for an Apex chart.
+See [Interacting](#interacting), [Sample template sensors](#sample-template-sensors) and [Sample Apex chart for dashboard](#sample-apex-chart-for-dashboard).

 Configuration is by way of the `CONFIGURE` dialogue.